 International Shopping List Test

-The International Shopping List Test uses a word list learning paradigm to measure verbal learning.
+The International Shopping List Test measures verbal learning using a word list learning paradigm.

 International Shopping List Test - Delayed Recall

-The Delayed International Shopping List Test (ISLT) uses a word list paradigm to measure verbal memory.
+The International Shopping List Test – Delayed Recall measures verbal memory using a word list paradigm.

 Continuous Paired Associate Learning Test

-The Continuous Paired Associate Learning Test uses a paired associative learning paradigm to measure visual memory.
+The Continuous Paired Associate Learning test measures visual memory using a paired associative learning paradigm.

 Groton Maze Learning Test